This Is How You Can Make Shipping Heavy Equipment Overseas Easy

 - Have you screened your import or export against denied party lists?

-- Do you have proper paperwork and document for the piece of heavy equipment?
+- Do you have the proper paperwork and documents for the piece?

-- Did you file all the proper paperwork for the shipment?
+- Did you file all the appropriate paperwork for the shipment?

-- Do you have money set aside to pay the required customs fees and other shipping costs?
+- Do you have money to pay the required customs fees and other costs?

-- Does your shipping company have a good risk management policy?
+- Does your company have a good risk management policy?

 Save yourself the trouble and hire an expert.

-By now you are probably leaning towards hiring a shipping company to help you oversee the international heavy equipment transportation process.
+By now, you are probably leaning towards hiring a company to help you oversee the process.

-- You have to determine which classification codes your piece of heavy equipment require as determined under the Export Administration Regulations (EAR).
+- You must determine which classification codes your piece requires, as determined under the Export Administration Regulations (EAR).

 - You can file your export license application online through the Bureau of Industry and Security.
-Most heavy machinery will require you to fill out a Simplified Network Application Process Redesign (SNAP-R) application.
+Most machinery will require you to complete a Simplified Network Application Process Redesign (SNAP-R) application.

-- You will have to determine if the country you are importing to has their own regulations regarding shipping heavy equipment overseas.
+- You will have to determine if the country you are importing to has its own regulations regarding moving.
 Even though the United States may approve its export, your target country may not.

-- Heavy equipment is also regulated by the Environmental Protection Agency (EPA) – meaning that anything you import will have to conform to U.S. emissions regulations.
+- It is also regulated by the Environmental Protection Agency (EPA), meaning that anything you import must conform to U.S. emissions regulations.

 - Is the heavy machinery a tractor or a piece of construction equipment?
 The government classifies the two very differently.

-We always advise that you work with an experienced shipping company, especially if it is your first time engaging in international shipping.
+We always advise that you work with an experienced company, especially if this is your first time doing so.

-A lot of things can go wrong when shipping heavy equipment and the experience and contacts that a shipping company has will provide you with peace of mind.
-For example, you'll need to know the shipping method and how your items will be handled.
+Many things can go wrong when moving, and a company's experience and contacts will provide you with peace of mind.
+For example, you'll need to know the method and how your items will be handled.
 You don't want exposure to the elements, inclement weather conditions, and other risks during sea freight.
 This is why you should only hand over your loads to experts.

 Duties, Taxes, and Tariffs

-The amount you will pay in duties, taxes, and tariffs will vary based on where you are importing or exporting your heavy machinery from.
+The amount you will pay in duties, taxes, and tariffs will vary based on where you import or export.

-For example, if a piece of heavy machinery was legitimately manufactured in North America, you will be able to import it to the U.S. duty free as per the North American Free Trade Act (NAFTA).
+For example, if a piece was legitimately manufactured in North America, you can import it to the U.S. duty-free under the North American Free Trade Act (NAFTA).

 Importing / Exporting on Your Own

-If you elect to import or export on your own, you will want to do extensive research on the specific country you are looking to trade with.
-As a general rule, anything North America (U.S., Canada, and Mexico) is duty free, while various other countries including in Europe will have their own duty rates and customs clearance process for both importing and exporting.
+If you elect to import or export independently, you will want to do extensive research on the specific country you wish to trade with.
+As a general rule, anything in North America (U.S., Canada, and Mexico) is duty-free, while various other countries, including Europe, will have their own duty rates and customs clearance processes for both importing and exporting.

-You will also be required to pay a fees to your broker, any shipping companies you work with, and for any applications that have costs associated with them.
+You will also be required to pay a fee to your broker, any companies you work with, and any applications that have costs associated with them.

 Don’t be surprised as the costs mount.
-Shipping on your own is really expensive.
-There are a lot of fees.
+Moving on your own is really expensive, and there are a lot of fees.

 Importing / Exporting with Help

-Importing and exporting heavy equipment overseas isn’t easy.
-There are a lot of regulations, tons of paperwork, and many opportunities for you to make a mistake if you try and do it on your own.
+Importing and exporting overseas isn’t easy.
+There are a lot of regulations, tons of paperwork, and opportunities for you to make a mistake if you try to do it on your own.

-Reputable shipping companies have created a business specifically to deal with shipping goods.
-Here at A1 Transport, we specialize in shipping vehicles, heavy machinery, and other large objects.
+Reputable companies have created businesses specifically to deal with moving goods.
+At A1-AT, we specialize in hauling vehicles, machinery, and other large objects.

-One of the best ways to get the most value out of your heavy equipment shipment is to properly measure and weigh your machine.
-Knowing the specifications of your vehicle will help you negotiate the best shipping rates and it may save you a lot of regulatory trouble.
+One of the best ways to get the most value out of your shipment is to measure and weigh your machine correctly.
+Knowing your vehicle's specifications will help you negotiate the best rates and may save you a lot of regulatory trouble.

 Roll-On Roll-Off Method

-This is one of the most popular methods for shipping vehicles.
-As the name suggests, a piece of heavy equipment is rolled-on and rolled-off its shipping bed, or the deck or flat rack of the vessel.
+This is one of the most popular methods.
+As the name suggests, a piece of tool is rolled on and rolled off its bed, the deck, or the flat rack of the vessel.

-When using this method, rates are often determined by the heavy equipment’s weight per ton or its dimensions in cubic meters (whichever is greater).
-The other method is container shipping using forklifts or cranes.
+This method often determines rates by the weight per ton or its dimensions in cubic meters (whichever is greater).
+The other method is the container option, using forklifts or cranes.

-Certain countries may require that you disassemble a piece of heavy machinery before shipping it.
-This is something you will want to avoid at all costs as it will cost you additional labor to put the heavy equipment back together.
+Certain countries may require that you disassemble a piece before moving it.
+You should avoid this at all costs, as it will cost you additional labor to put it back together.

-It should no longer come as a surprise to you how challenging it is to ship heavy machinery across international borders.
-Shipping large pieces of machinery requires careful attention to many specifics, any one of which could cause a major problem if overlooked.
+It should no longer surprise you how challenging it is to move across international borders.
+Hauling large pieces of machinery requires careful attention to many specifics, any one of which could cause a major problem if overlooked.
 Many newcomers to the international trade industry make the mistake of putting their faith in the incorrect individuals.

-If you are going to try and import or export heavy equipment overseas, take the time to verify that the people you are working with are legitimate.
-There are a lot of cases of fraud taking place in the field of international shipping – don’t become a victim.
+If you are going to try to import or export, take the time to verify that the people you are working with are legitimate.
+Many cases of fraud in the field don’t become victims.

-This is why it is important that you work with an experienced shipping company.
-We spent decades building our international contacts, sourcing the best prices, and developing relationships that we are willing to stake our reputation on.
+This is why you must work with an experienced company.
+We spent decades building our international contacts, sourcing the best prices, and developing relationships on which we are willing to stake our reputation.

 Know Your Budget

-We mentioned it before, but were going to say it again.
+We mentioned it before, but we are going to repeat it.

-International heavy equipment transportation can be expensive.
-There are a lot of forms to fill out, a lot of rules to follow, you often have to pay duty and taxes, and you will have to pay fees to customs, your brokerage agent, shipping company, and any other services you require to complete the shipment.
+International hauling can be expensive.
+There are many forms to fill out and rules to follow.
+You often have to pay duties and taxes, and you will have to pay fees to customs, your brokerage agent, your firm, and any other services you require to complete the shipment.

 Relevant Statistics

-- Over 95% of heavy equipment manufacturers rely on international shipping to export their products.
+Over 95% of manufacturers rely on exporting their products.

-- The average weight of heavy equipment shipped overseas is approximately 32 tons.
+The average weight moved overseas is approximately 32 tons.

-- Approximately 78% of all heavy equipment shipped overseas originates from North America.
+Approximately 78% of all tools delivered overseas originate from North America.

-- The global market for heavy equipment shipping is estimated to be worth over $10 billion annually.
+The global market is estimated to be worth over $10 billion annually.

-- On average, it takes around 25 days for heavy equipment to be transported from one continent to another via sea freight.
+On average, it takes around 25 days to be hauled from one continent to another via sea freight.

 General Facts

-- Shipping heavy equipment overseas involves transporting large machinery or vehicles to international destinations.
+Shipping heavy equipment overseas involves hauling large machinery or vehicles to international destinations.

-- Specialized shipping companies handle the logistics of transporting heavy equipment, including securing permits and ensuring compliance with customs regulations.
+Specialized companies handle the logistics, including securing permits and ensuring compliance with customs regulations.

-- Heavy equipment can be shipped via various modes of transportation, such as container ships, roll-on/roll-off vessels, or even by air in certain cases.
+It can be moved via various modes, such as container ships, roll-on/roll-off vessels, or air.

-- Prior to shipping, proper packaging and securing of the equipment is essential to prevent damage during transit.
+Before delivery, proper packaging and securing it is essential to prevent damage during transit.

 Here’s what we recommend you do

-Give A1 Transport a call.
-Tony has been helping business people like yourself ship heavy equipment around the world for decades.
+Give A1-AT a call.
+Tony has been helping business people like yourself deliver worldwide for decades.

-Before you start the international shipping process for your heavy equipment, determine your budget.
-Price out how much you can afford to pay for each leg of the shipping process.
+Before you start the process, determine your budget.
+Price out how much you can afford to pay for each leg of the process.
 Here are a few things to consider:

-- What are the shipping fees (brokerage, shipping, packing, etc.)?
+- What are the fees (brokerage, shipping, packing, etc.)?

 - Do you have to pay duty or tax?